Testing Small Set Expansion in General Graphs: Preliminaries

-To give a one-sided error tester in general graphs, we need the following local algorithm for finding small sparse sets.
+~ We will need the following local algorithm for finding small sparse set to give a one-sided error tester in general graphs as well as to analyze the soundness of our testers.
 Here, the local algorithm takes as input a vertex $v$ and only explores a small set of the vertices and edges that are ``close'' to $v$, if the volume $k$ of the target set is small.
 It only needs to perform degree queries and neighbor queries to the oracle of the input graph.